+Displaying files

-- W Displaying files - You can view all the files contained in your project at any time by clicking Solution Explorer in the navigation area.
-In the work window, you can, for instance, also open and then edit source programs by double-clicking them. - W Setting linker options - W You must set the linker options each time before you link an application. - W - 1.
-Choose Project Properties from the menu to open the utmwork Property Pages window of the project (utmproject). - W 2.
-Choose Configuration Properties Linker in the navigation area. - W W W - 3.
+You can view all the files contained in your project at any time by clicking Solution Explorer in the navigation area.
+In the work window, you can, for instance, also open and then edit source programs by double-clicking them.

+Setting linker options

+You must set the linker options each time before you link an application.

+- 1. Choose Project Properties from the menu to open the utmwork Property Pages window of the project (utmproject). - 2.
+Choose Configuration Properties Linker in the navigation area. - 3.
 Under Linker, click General and under Output File enter the name utmwork.exe. utmwork.exe is the name of the linked work process.
-This name cannot be freely selected.

-4. Under Linker, click Input and under Additional Dependencies, enter the UTM library libwork.lib.
+This name cannot be freely selected. - 4.
+Under Linker, click Input and under Additional Dependencies, enter the UTM library libwork.lib.
 This library must appear before all other libraries.

-W W If you use the XATMI interface or databases, then you must also add the following libraries:
+If you use the XATMI interface or databases, then you must also add the following libraries:

-The libxtclt.lib library for XATMI.

-W W The database library(ies).
-The library(ies) to be specified can be found in the documentation for the corresponding database.
+- The libxtclt.lib library for XATMI. - The database library(ies).
+The library(ies) to be specified can be found in the documentation for the corresponding database. - 5.

-W 5.
 Now click on OK.
 The linker options you selected are now valid.

-W Linking the application program
+Linking the application program

-- 1. Open your project and select Win32 (for a 32-bit program) or x64 (for a 64-bit program) as the target system. - W - 2.
+- 1. Open your project and select x64 for a 64-bit program as the target system. - 2.
 Select the Build item in the menu bar and place the cursor on the Build utmwork item (see screen snapshot):

-- W As soon as you click on the item, your programs are compiled and your application is linked. - W Messages during linking - You receive the messages LNK4075 and LNK4056 when linking.
-You can ignore these messages; the LNK4056 messages arise because the application programs are source code - w compatible with Unix and Linux systems. - If you use the exit() function in a start exit, then you will also receive message LNK4006. - This message is received because the exit() function is dealt with by UTM library - W libwork.lib and not by a Windows library as usually.
-This is the reason why libwork.lib - w must always be the first in the list (see above).
+As soon as you click on the item, your programs are compiled and your application is linked.

+Messages during linking

+You receive the messages LNK4075 and LNK4056 when linking.
+You can ignore these messages; the LNK4056 messages arise because the application programs are source code compatible with Unix and Linux systems.

+If you use the exit() function in a start exit, then you will also receive message LNK4006.
+This message is received because the exit() function is dealt with by UTM library libwork.lib and not by a Windows library as usually.
+This is the reason why libwork.lib must always be the first in the list (see above).

-W Result of the linker run
+Result of the linker run

-- The application program utmwork.exe is stored in your project directory at the end of the - linker run.
+The application program utmwork.exe is stored in your project directory at the end of the linker run.
 As the openUTM main process always looks for the application program under this name, you may not rename utmwork.exe.

-2.2.2 Creating application programs as DLLs
+2.2.2 Creating application programs as DLLs (Windows systems)

-- If you want to create an application program as a DLL, the following differences apply compared to static linking: - Create the project as a Win32 Dynamic Link Library (see section "Creating projects" on page 44). - 2.
-Add the statement void declspec(dllexport) to all program units; see section "Compiling and linking the application" on page 46).
-This can look as follows, for example: - w void declspec(dllexport) func (struct kc_ca kb, struct work spab) - W All other steps are the same as for static linking. - DLLs are treated in the same way as shared objects in In Unix and Linux systems.
-For details on generating and using DLLs (otherwise referred to as shared objects, see section "Exchanging shared objects" on page 210.
+If you want to create an application program as a DLL, the following differences apply compared to static linking:

+- 1. Create the project as a Dynamic Link Library (see section "Creating projects(Windows systems)"). - 2.
+Add the statement void declspec(dllexport) to all program units; see section "Compiling and linking the application (Windows systems)").
+This can look as follows, for example:

+'''

+void declspec( dllexport ) func (struct kc_ca kb, struct work spab)

+'''

+All other steps are the same as for static linking.

+DLLs are treated in the same way as shared objects in In Unix and Linux systems.
+For details on generating and using DLLs (otherwise referred to as shared objects, see section "Exchanging shared objects".